7799043/notes-app/README.md

 ```
 This command will start a development server hosting the Notes application.
 By default, the application will be available at http://localhost:3000 in your browser.

-7. Connect to an existing MongoDB cluster or create a new one:
+7. Connect to an existing MongoDB cluster or create a new one.
-The Notes application might require a connection to a MongoDB database to store and retrieve data.
+<p>The Notes application might require a connection to a MongoDB database to store and retrieve data.
 Ensure you have an existing MongoDB cluster that you can connect to, or follow the MongoDB documentation (https://docs.mongodb.com) to create a new cluster based on your needs.
-Once you have the connection details (such as the connection URL), you may need to update the application's configuration to establish the connection with MongoDB.
+Once you have the connection details (such as the connection URL), you may need to update the application's configuration to establish the connection with MongoDB.</p>

 ## Quick preview of app work
 [![Quick preview of app work](https://img.youtube.com/vi/YKW9Za5yjZI/0.jpg)](https://www.youtube.com/watch?v=YKW9Za5yjZI)